Randomized CP Tensor Decomposition

 where $\odot$ denotes the Khatri-Rao product.
 The optimization problem in this form is non-convex.
-However, an estimate for the factor matrices can be obtained using the least-squares method.
-Therefore, the ALS algorithm updates one component, holding the other two components fixed, in an alternating fashion until convergence.
-Specifically, the algorithm iterates over the following subproblems
+However, an estimate for the factor matrices can be obtained using the least-squares method { as follows.} The ALS algorithm updates one component, while holding the other two components fixed, in an alternating fashion until convergence.
+It iterates over the following subproblems

-Thus, each step involves a least-squares problem which can be solved using the Khatri-Rao product pseudo-inverse.
+Each step therefore involves a least-squares problem which can be solved using the Khatri-Rao product pseudo-inverse.
 Algorithm~\ref{alg:als} summarizes the computational steps. \begin{Definition} The Khatri-Rao product pseudo-inverse is defined as

 where the operator $*$ denotes the Hadamard product, i.e., the elementwise multiplication of two equal sized matrices. \end{Definition}